-3.3.2.
+3.3.1.
 Safety

-School Infrastructure NSW is committed to ensuring that work is completed safely and efficiently and with minimal impact to the local community.
+School Infrastructure NSW is committed to ensuring that work is completed safely and efficiently and with minimal impact to the school and local communities.
 Prior to construction starting, any hazardous material is required to be removed from the site.
 This work will be carried out in accordance with regulatory requirements including the provisions of SafeWork NSW.